coderberry/airbrake-grails/README.md

 # Kudos

-Most of the source code has been written by Phuong LeCong ([https://github.com/plecong/grails-airbrake](https://github.com/plecong/grails-airbrake)).
+The origin version of this plugin was written by Phuong LeCong ([https://github.com/plecong/grails-airbrake](https://github.com/plecong/grails-airbrake)).
+Since then it has undergone significant refactoring and updates inspired by the Ruby Airbrake gem ([https://github.com/airbrake/airbrake](https://github.com/airbrake/airbrake))